Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Double copy and generalizations

 Correspondingly, the double-copied field content is obtained by taking the tensor square of the flavor-stripped field content of the strictified, CK-dual non-linear sigma model, and the interaction vertices are the products of two of the interaction vertices of the non-linear sigma model.
 Except for the field $\vartheta\coloneqq\phi\otimes\phi$, all the double-copied fields are regarded as auxiliary.
 The action is then schematically of the following form:

 since there is no gauge symmetry, there is only a trivial BRST operator.

 We now sketch an argument to show that the double copy theory is perturbatively quantum equivalent to the special galileon; for more details, see~\cite{Borsten:2021hua}.
-Since we are only interested in perturbative equivalence, it suffices to show that the loop-level scattering amplitudes of the double copied theory and of the special galileon agree to any given order in the coupling constants and number of loops, up to counterterms.
+Since we are only interested in perturbative equivalence, it suffices to show that the loop-level scattering amplitudes of the double-copied theory and of the special galileon agree to any given order in the coupling constants and number of loops, up to counterterms.
 Thus, only a finite subset of the interaction vertices of the two theories has to be considered.

 After integrating out all auxiliary fields, the field contents of both theories are evidently the same.
-Moreover, it is known~\cite{Cachazo:2014xea,Cheung:2017ems,Cheung:2016prv,Du:2016tbc,Cheung:2017yef} that the tree-level scattering amplitudes of the special galileon and the double copied theory agree.
+Moreover, it is known~\cite{Cachazo:2014xea,Cheung:2017ems,Cheung:2016prv,Du:2016tbc,Cheung:2017yef} that the tree-level scattering amplitudes of the special galileon and the double-copied theory agree.
+Equivalently, the double copy action has inherited its kinematic metric and structure constants from the CK duality manifesting parent action; they, therefore, obey the same identities as the flavor metric and structure constants.
 Correspondingly, the actions can only differ in interaction terms, and these must vanish on shell.
 Explicitly, the difference between the double-copied action ${S}^\text{DC}$ and the special galileon action must be of the form

 where the $\tilde F^i$, with $i$ running over some index set, are some expressions in the field $\vartheta$.
 Considering more closely the terms which are produced during the strictification procedure, these terms are local up to insertions of operators $\frac{1}{\wave}$.
 The potential discrepancies~\eqref{eq:DC_discrepancies} can all be absorbed iteratively, order by order in the number of external legs, by field redefinitions of the form